laMarciana/yiiDocumentor/README.md

 ## Usage

+**Please, if you are getting problems and also for security reasons read in the 'Configuration' section the information about the `exclude` option.**

 Launch new command `doc` with your `protected/yiic` file (or use `yiic.php` script, or `yiic.bat` in Windows):

     yiic doc